 Job Creation Doesn’t Always Mean Dollar Strength

-Your nonfarm payrolls trading strategy should depend on your time frame.
+A nonfarm payrolls trading strategy should depend on time frame.
 As with other economic releases, employment reports must be analyzed as part of an entire cycle rather than a single number.
 This way, blips and outliers are not mistaken for real trends.

 - There is historically a close link between interest rates and employment data – this is why traders watch these numbers closely